anirudhs001/ardu-display/README.md

 which supports vga input and an arduino uno.
 Follow this [link](https://github.com/smaffer/vgax) to setup.
 ### os
-currently it only works on *nix systems and has been tested on ubuntu.
+It has only been tested on ubuntu, and probably only work on *nix systems.

 About
 -----